lxy-PhD2022/SPM/README.md

 train and test by 'bash scripts/xxx.sh'.
 Additionally, you can directly check the main results reported in the paper in the directory named 'results on 3090GPU'

-Visualization result on Traffic dataset:
+2. Visualization result on Traffic dataset:

-We show the same prediction window for the latest three variables.
+we show the same prediction window for the latest three variables.
 The green circle marks the inaccurate prediction of baselines.
 Among them, the green circle for 861-th variable indicates that the baselines could not predict the detailed fluctuations while SPM could.
 ![Image text](visible.jpg)